 Mr. Thomson holds a Bachelor of Science of Mechanical Engineering (University of Manitoba) and is a professional engineer.
-He is a director of TVI Pacific Inc., a publicly traded international mining company; Chairman of Maha Energy Inc., a public Swedish oil and gas company; Chairman of Inventys Thermal Technologies Inc. ("Inventys").
+He is Chairman of Maha Energy Inc., a public Swedish oil and gas company; Chairman of Inventys Thermal Technologies Inc. ("Inventys").
 He also serves as Chairman and President of Enviro Valve Inc., a private company manufacturing proprietary pressure relief valves, since 2005.
-Mr. Thomson served as interim Executive Chairman of Inventys from May 2016 to February 2017 and as

-Chief Executive Officer of Iskander Energy Corp ("Iskander") from November 2011 to August 2014 and as director of Iskander from November 2011 to March 2016.
+Mr. Thomson served as a director of TVI Pacific Inc. from May 2011 to June 2017; as interim Executive Chairman of Inventys from May 2016 to February 2017; and as Chief Executive Officer of ("Iskander") Iskander Energy Corp November 2011 to August 2014 and as director of Iskander from November 2011 to March 2016.